cerebris/jsonapi-resources-site/src/v0.9/guide/controllers.md

 These codes can be customized in your app by creating an initializer to override any or all of the codes.

-In addition textual error codes can be returned by setting the configuration option `use_text_errors = true`.
+In addition, textual error codes can be returned by setting the configuration option `use_text_errors = true`.
 For example:

 ```ruby
 JSONAPI.configure do |config|